Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 “The attention was overwhelming,” he said.
 “There was all this pressure.”

 On April 3, the national media moved on.
-Another shooting rampage had left 14 people dead at the Binghamton American Civic Association building in New York.
+Another rampage had left 14 people dead at the Binghamton American Civic Association building in New York.
 The perpetrator, like more than half of all mass shooters, died at the scene.

 Stewart expected a similar fate.
-While lying in handcuffs on the floor of the bloody hallway, he allegedly begged Garner to kill him.
+While lying in handcuffs on the floor of the bloody hallway, he begged Garner to kill him.

 Stewart was sent to Central Prison in Raleigh, where he spent the next two years awaiting trial.
 Perhaps unaware he had been relocated or not sure of the prison’s address, people began sending angry letters meant for Stewart to the Carthage Police Department.
 McKenzie had been destroying the hate mail until a judge ordered him to preserve it for evidence.